bamboothemes/Zen-Grid-Framework-v4-Docs/02-theme/03-working_with_font_awesome.md

 If you intend to use the Zen Shortcode plugin to render icons then you will either need to:
 - set this option to at least the minimumum level if only using a small selection of icons
 - set this option to full library to include all of the icons.
 - set this option to none and include the font awesome library via the shortcode plugin settings.

-The Zen Shortcode plugin makes it possible to load the Font Awesome library via a local file, via the Font Awesome CDN as well as specify a custom name space for the font prefix.
+The Zen Shortcode plugin makes it possible to load the Font Awesome library via a local file, via the Font Awesome CDN and as well as specify a custom name space for the font prefix.

+How to include Font Awesome library when using 3rd party components
+---
-Please note that if you are using font icons from other components that use the default fa- prefix then you will need to:
+If you are using a 3rd party component that requires the Font Awesome library that uses the default name space (fa) then you will need to do the following:
 - Set the Font Awesome option in the template to none.
-- Enable the Font Awesome settings int he Zen Shortcode plugin.
-Ensure the prefix for the icons is fa-.
+- Enable the Font Awesome settings in the Zen Shortcode plugin.
+- Ensure the prefix for the icons is fa-.

 Understanding Font Awesome template options